zachblume/daemon/README.md

-# daemon
+# 😈 daemon

-JavaScript and Python browser sandbox for quick debugging.

-- daemon executes your code on every keystroke and prints to a console
+A JavaScript and Python browser sandbox that executes your code on every keystroke.

 Live at [www.daemon.live](https://www.daemon.live)